Global & Urban Health & Equity

 Academic productivity opportunities through conference presentations and journal publications

 Opportunities to participate in research and service-learning programs locally and abroad

-GLUE scholars span the spectrum and include medical students, graduate students, researchers, faculty, and working healthcare professionals--from various disciplines, including medicine, nursing, public health, and more
+GLUE scholars may include medical students, graduate students, faculty, and working healthcare professionals--from various disciplines, including medicine, nursing, public health, and more

 Enrollment is free and open to any affiliate of the Wayne State University community